Ravishankar Shukla Stadium

 Ravi Shankar Shukla Stadium is the main sports venue in Jabalpur, Madhya Pradesh.
-It is used for several events, like association football and cricket.
-The stadium has hosted two first-class matches in 1976 and 1981 between Madhya Pradesh and Rajasthan and between Madhya Pradesh and Uttar Pradesh.
+It is used for several sports, like association football and cricket.
+The stadium has hosted two first-class cricket matches in 1976 and 1981 between Madhya Pradesh and Rajasthan and between Madhya Pradesh and Uttar Pradesh.

 History

 As originally planned, the stadium was to be built in Ranital.
 However, given the time and expense involved, the then District Council Chairman of Jabalpur City in 1956, Captain B P Tiwari decided to build a small stadium in Wright Town grounds.
 Due to the death of Ravishankar Shukla in 1956, Captain B P Tiwari, Shukla's close aide, decided to name the stadium and adjacent sports facilities after him.
 The Ravishankar Shukla stadium was established as a result of this.